 After the merger, the AFL teams formed the American Football Conference (AFC), and the NFL teams comprised the National Football Conference (NFC).
 The conferences operate as separate leagues with their own playoffs.

-Each year, the NFC playoff winner plays the AFC champion for the Lombardi Trophy in the Super Bowl.
+The NFC playoff winner plays the AFC champion for the Lombardi Trophy in the Super Bowl each year.
 The Super Bowl is the most-watched television program in the United States.
-Road Trips listed the Super Bowl as the ninth most-watched sports event on Earth.
+Road Trips listed the Super Bowl as Earth’s ninth most-watched sports event.

 How does the NFL make money?

 The NFL makes money by selling television broadcast rights, streaming videos, merchandising deals, and licensing.
-Its teams generate additional revenues from ticket sales, stadium concessions, stadium merchandise sales, corporate sponsorship, luxury box sales, and charging for parking at stadiums.
+Its teams generate additional revenues from ticket sales, stadium concessions, merchandise sales, corporate sponsorship, luxury box sales, and stadium parking charges.
 Parking is valuable because most NFL stadiums lack mass transit access.

-The most valuable NFL franchise, the Dallas Cowboys, was worth $7.64 billion in 2022.
-The least valuable NFL team, the Cincinnati Bengals, was worth $2.84 billion in 2022, according to Sportico.
+The most valuable NFL franchise, the Dallas Cowboys, is worth over $8 billion in 2023.
+The least valuable NFL team, the Cincinnati Bengals, was worth over $3 billion in 2023.

 The NFL requires teams to share revenue with the league.
 For example, they require teams to share 40% of gross ticket revenues with the NFL.